 - Cleaning the area around the furnace: Keeping the furnace area clean can prevent dirt and dust from entering the system.
 Make sure to keep the site clear of storage and clutter.

 - Inspecting the venting system: Periodically check your venting system for any signs of wear, blockage, or damage.

 - Checking the thermostat: Regularly test your thermostat to ensure it’s working as it should.

 - Annual service check: Scheduling a yearly furnace inspection with a professional technician can help identify and fix potential issues before they become serious.

 - Annual tune-up: An annual tune-up can optimize your furnace’s performance, prolong its lifespan, and even reduce your energy bills.

 - Duct cleaning: Dust and allergens can build up in your ductwork.
 A professional duct cleaning every 3-5 years can improve air quality and furnace efficiency.

 Adding a Humidifier

 Moist air has a higher heat index than dry air.
 It feels warmer.
-A simple trick to stay comfortable — and you don’t need us for this — is to humidify your home during the winter and dehumidify it during the summer.
+A simple trick to stay comfortable is to humidify your home during the winter and dehumidify it during the summer.